ECE 101 - Intro to Early Childhood Education (3 credits)

 ECE 351 - Advanced Leadership ECE Programs (3 credits)

 This course identifies the challenges of leadership in early care and education.
 Emphasis is placed on comparing leadership styles.
 Ethical principles as they relate to children, families, teachers, and the community will be reviewed.
 Students will be given tools to enhance their leadership skills and their ability to think creatively, analyze critically, and manage knowledge effectively as it relates to current trends and issues.
-Prerequisite(s): ECE 101, ENG 101, ENG 102.
+Prerequisite(s): ENG 101, ENG 102, and ECE 250.

-This course will focus on an on-ground practicum of 200 hours of supervised field work, an ongoing field journal, and three video tapings of classroom performance, a practicum paper and a phone conference.
+This course will focus on an on-ground practicum of 200 hours of supervised field work, an ongoing field journal, three video tapings of classroom performance and a practicum paper and a phone conference.
 Within the field work practicum students will demonstrate: a) their ability to apply their knowledge of child development theory and approaches; b) their ability to engage in classroom management; c) their ability to plan, organize, and implement daily routine and learning activities independently; and d) their ability to work as part of a team.
+Only Charter Oak State College matriculated students may register for this course.
 The practicum enables students who work in or do extensive volunteering in an early childhood education setting to earn credits for this experience.
-A minimum of 200 hours will be required and must be completed in one location prior to receiving the practicum credits and completing the assessment process.
-Students must find and obtain approval for their own practicum setting within program guidelines.
-Only Charter Oak State College matriculated students may register for this course.
-For more information and registration approval, please contact Carole Weisberg at firstname.lastname@example.org.
-Prerequisite(s): ECE 101, ENG 101, ENG 102 and 15 credits in Early Childhood Education including an Early Childhood Methods course; and 3 credits in Child Development (psychology or early childhood education).
+A minimum of 200 hours will be required and must be completed in one location prior to applying for the practicum credits and completing the assessment process.
+Students must find and obtain approval for their own practicum setting.
+Students are asked to complete the Practicum Guidelines at the beginning of the course.
+(Formerly Titled: Child Studies Practicum).
+Prerequisite(s): ENG 101, ENG 102, ECE217, ECE176, ECE 210, ECE231,and ECE 222 or ECE 261

 ECE 450 - Montessori Literacy Model (3 credits)

-This course will focus on both the culminating practicum and capstone project/paper for the ECTC concentration.
+This course is for students pursuing the Early Childhood Teacher Credential (ECTC) focus of the ECE Major.
+This course will focus on both the culminating practicum and capstone project/paper.
 The fieldwork component of the course consists of an on-ground practicum of 200 hours of supervised field work, an ongoing field journal, three video tapings of classroom performance and a practicum paper, and a phone conference.
 Within the field work practicum students will demonstrate: a) their ability to apply their knowledge of child development theory and approaches; b) their ability to engage in classroom management; c) their ability to plan, organize, and implement daily routine and learning activities independently; and d) their ability to work as part of a team.
-For the Capstone component of this course the student will demonstrate fulfillment of the various outcomes of the Early Childhood concentration courses.
+For the Capstone component of this course the student will demonstrate fulfillment of the various outcomes of the ECTC concentration courses.
 Each student will complete the capstone project to demonstrate that the student understands clearly his or her concentration, has mastered the content of the selected field of study, and can synthesize and apply what he or she has learned.
 The capstone project may take one of several formats: a research paper, scholarly essay, portfolio, case study, or any other mode appropriate to the student's interest and experience.
 A minimum grade of "C" must be earned on this project to meet the requirements of the concentration.
-Students must have completed most of their concentration courses and take this course in their last semester.
-Prerequisite(s): ECE 101, ENG 101, ENG 102.
+Students must have completed all ECE core courses (27 ECE credits), pre-practicum field experience hours, and passed all key assessments prior to taking this course.
+Prerequisite(s): ECE 101, ENG 101, ENG 102, ECE 176, ECE 247, ECE 210, ECE 205, ECE231, ECE 217, PSY 301 and SOC 350.

 ECE 499 - Child Studies Capstone (3 credits)

-This is the capstone course for the Early Childhood and Child Studies concentrations and should be taken in the student's last semester.
+This is the capstone course for the Early Childhood and Child Studies concentration in the General Studies Major and should be taken in the student's last semester.
 The student can have no more than 6 credits remaining in their concentration to complete in their degree program prior to enrolling in this course.The goal of the course is for the student to integrate the knowledge in the Child Study concentration courses.
 The course must be taken at Charter Oak State College.
 Prerequisite(s): ECE 101, ENG 101, ENG 102